 - A comprehensive Weight and Wellness Center Clinical Registry that collects patient-level data

-- Integration and collaborations both internally with related research centers and initiatives across Dartmouth-Hitchcock, the Geisel School of Medicine, and Dartmouth College, and externally.
+- Integration and collaborations both internally with related research centers and initiatives across Dartmouth Hitchcock Medical Center, Geisel School of Medicine, Dartmouth College, and external organizations.

 - Monthly seminars to inform and update faculty and clinicians on new research findings and treatment options.

-The Research Program includes physicians and scientists from our Weight and Wellness Center team and other Dartmouth-Hitchcock and Geisel School of Medicine programs.
+The Research Program includes physicians and scientists from our Weight and Wellness Center team and other Dartmouth Hitchcock Medical Center and Geisel School of Medicine programs.

 For details on our program and projects, contact us by email at email@example.com.